“I feel female agents are better and they are more hardworking than males. Female sales agents are quick, cooperative

 The mobile industry is fast-paced and diverse, driven largely by innovation and the huge increases in consumer demand that have occurred in recent years.
 Women in particular stand to gain a great deal from selling mobile products and services, as setting up a mobile phone business presents fewer barriers than many other income-generating activities that exist in an emerging market.
 However, in order for women to flourish within the mobile industry, they must be supported by the companies and network operators that serve the markets in which these women live.
 The mobile sector has a significant opportunity to promote positive socio-economic change by fostering the capability and confidence of women entrepreneurs working in their retail chains and by recognizing and providing solutions to overcoming traditional barriers to finance that many women face.

 Working in partnership with STC and market research firm TNS, the Foundation in 2011 undertook an in-depth study on the role of women in the mobile phone industry, highlighting the social and economic advantages of including more women entrepreneurs into the mobile value chain.
 The study drew participation from mobile network operators, distributors, vendors and other industry stakeholders across 11 markets including Bahrain, Cote d’Ivoire, Ghana, India, Indonesia, Nigeria, Qatar, South Africa, Tanzania, the Philippines and Uganda.

-While there has been a small increase in the volume of literature that exists on women in the mobile value chain since this report, there is certainly scope for operators to collect more data from retail agents from a gender perspective.
-Training programmes should be developed for women that incorporate business training, access to capital and confidence building measures – see our Women Mobile Money Agents in Africa project as an example.
+While there has been an increase in the volume of literature that exists on women in the mobile value chain since this report, there is certainly scope for operators to collect more data from retail agents from a gender perspective.
+Training programmes should be developed for women which incorporate business training, access to capital and confidence building measures – see our Women Mobile Money Agents in Africa project as an example.

 Finally, collaboration between Mobile Network Operators and NGOs on joint programmes can bring about significant results in terms of tangible economic opportunities for women and increased sales for the operator, as evidenced in our Business Women service available in Tanzania, Nigeria and Indonesia, in addition to our novel supply chain management solution in India.